top of page

 • Panic Disorder (PD)

-If you’ve had a panic attack (which is a terrifying experience by definitions!) and find yourself constantly worried that you might have another, avoiding the situations, places, and sensations that remind you of that event, then you might have PD.
+If you’ve had a panic attack (which is a terrifying experience!) and find yourself constantly worried about having another, avoiding situations, places, and sensations that remind you of that event, then you might have PD.
+Mental health care interventions, including virtual care, can support your recovery.

 • Social Anxiety (or performance-related anxiety)

-If you are someone who is generally worried about how you are being viewed by others, have a hard time performing in front of anyone else, or maybe even struggle to meet new people or put yourself in unfamiliar situations, then you may have Social Anxiety.
+If you frequently worry about how others perceive you, have a hard time performing in front of others, or struggle to meet new people or put yourself in unfamiliar situations, then you may have Social Anxiety.
+CBT and mental health services can provide tools to help manage these feelings.

 • Specific Fears and Phobias

-If you’re generally not anxious, but find that certain objects or situations (like dogs, spiders, driving, flying, etc.) consistently make you afraid, then you might have a specific phobia.
+If you’re generally not anxious but find that certain objects or situations (like dogs, spiders, driving, flying, etc.) consistently make you afraid, then you might have a specific phobia.
+Virtual care for phobias can help you overcome these fears.

 Let's get Started Today